RaviTambade/SDM/cloud.md

 7. <b>Automatic Software Updates</b>
 All cloud-based applications have been designed to automatically refresh and update themselves instead of waiting for computer specialists to be on ground and keep refreshing every minute.

-Even if they are on ground, how many times would they refresh a day?
-That will be human abuse.
-These apps update themselves and you do not need to wait as waiting could be very annoying especially if you do not have the time or energy.

 8. <b>Easy Manageability</b>
 This cloud-based system has been designed to be managed by the service provider.
 So only little maintenance is needed from specialists.
 The service provider agreement ensures guaranteed and timely delivery, and maintenance of your business infrastructure.